SquareBracketAssociates/EnterprisePharo/README.md

 First of all you have to run `./download.sh` to obtain the Pillar executable that does all the job.

 To generate your book execute `./compile.sh`.
 If you want to generate only one chapter, pass the file's path to the script: `./compile.sh Example/Example.pillar`.
-If you have `pdflatex` installed and available in your system's `PATH`, the script will also generate pdf files.
+If you have `lualatex` installed and available in your system's `PATH`, the script will also generate pdf files.

 ###Adding a chapter